kevinlongboy/AirBnB/README.md

 ## 🌊 Welcome to Seattle

 ...
-And welcome to CraneBnB, a virtual guest maisonette to the finest spots in the Greater Seattle Area.
-Inspired by <a href="https://www.airbnb.com/" alt="AirBnB website">AirBnB</a>,
+And welcome to CraneBnB, a virtual meeting spot that connects visitors, and the like, to the finest guest maisonettes in the Greater Seattle Area.
+Inspired by <a href="https://www.airbnb.com/" alt="AirBnB website">AirBnB</a>, CraneBnB allows its members the ability host visitors in their own homes, or become guests in other members' places.

+Don't miss this truly one in a lifetime opportunity to experience what Seattle has to offer.
+Where else can you see an ocean wave, a fish fly, a mountain peak, and the world's largest needle?

+Come to Seattle...

 ## 👀 Overview